The Civility Project

 Over the past four decades, change has been the one constant in the community.
 The anxiety and concern felt about change today echoes similar sentiments that residents had in the 1990s about how quickly the town was growing.
 Today, the community is facing divisive issues that often spark emotions and tempers.

-Given the erosion of civil discourse that’s happening around the world and on social media, it may simply be a sign of our times that there is a growing movement towards angry and negative public dialogue and Town of Canmore staff are being routinely exposed to unacceptable behavior.
+Given the erosion of civil discourse that’s happening around the world and on social media, it may simply be a sign of our times that there is a growing movement towards angry and negative public dialogue.
 However, this does not make it acceptable.

 The Town of Canmore knows that the public may not always agree with decisions and polices; there will always be residents who are dissatisfied with how the community is managed.
 We value diversity of opinions, and welcome constructive input.
 A difference in viewpoints can often lead to creative solutions, or at the very least, a better understanding of each other’s perspectives.
 As well, complaints can be resolved with mutual understanding and respect.

 Our vision for the community is:

 - Residents feel their opinions and constructive input has been respectfully heard and understood.